Revenge In Kind

 Author Information

+K.C.
+Bailey (Kathleen Cordelia Bailey) was born in 1949 in Dallas, Texas where Revenge In Kind was filmed.
 Bailey is an author of non-fiction and fiction; Filming An Indie is her eighth published book.
-She is also a painter and photographer (www.cordeliabailey.com).
-She holds a PhD in political science from the University of Illinois.
+She is also a painter and photographer.
+She earned a PhD in political science from the University of Illinois.
 In addition to being an author and artist, she had a career in government service as an expert on arms control and defense.

 Author Information

+K.C.
+Bailey (Kathleen Cordelia Bailey) was born in 1949 in Dallas, Texas where Revenge In Kind was filmed.
 Bailey is an author of non-fiction and fiction; Filming An Indie is her eighth published book.
-She is also a painter and photographer (www.cordeliabailey.com).
-She holds a PhD in political science from the University of Illinois.
+She is also a painter and photographer.
+She earned a PhD in political science from the University of Illinois.
 In addition to being an author and artist, she had a career in government service as an expert on arms control and defense.

 Preface of Filming An Indie